-Emails, unlike forms of live communication with your customers, tend to have longer SLA for first response times.
+Emails, unlike forms of live communication with your customers, tend to have longer SLA, or service-level agreement, for first response times.
 This means that you don't necessarily have to have a sufficient number of agents scheduled at any given time to immediately respond to email.
 Furthermore, the response time SLA is only applicable during business hours.
 So if your business hours don't include weekends for example, but customers are still emailing over the weekend, you could still hit your SLA but you would have to ensure that you have a sufficient number of agents scheduled on Monday to burn down the backlog.

 Forecasting Email SLA

 If Forecasting is included in your Assembled package you should have access to this feature.
 However, if you do not see any of the features mentioned in this article, please reach out to your CSM or email@example.com.

 How it works

 Assembled considers a few parameters when computing email response time SLAs:

 - Target Response Time

 These are configurable in the Configure panel on the Staffing Timeline, you just need to make sure that you've selected